 Teaching a hearing child ASL vocabulary means that you are teaching them an additional language.
 American Sign Language – or ASL – is a language just like French, Spanish, or any other language.
 If your child learns English and ASL, they are bilingual.
 Bilingualism of any languages (whether signed or spoken) is a great booster for brains.
-It enriches and enhances children’s cognitive processes, leading to higher abstract and creative thinking, better problem-solving skills, and greater cognitive flexibility.
+It enriches and enhances children’s cognitive processes, which can lead to higher abstract and creative thinking, better problem-solving skills, and greater cognitive flexibility.
 Learning sign language also promotes cultural awareness of the Deaf community.

 For children with autism or developmental disabilities, learning sign language along with speech has been proven to speed up the development of spoken communication abilities.
 When hearing children learn English and ASL together, they are processing language using different parts of the brain.
 One area of their brain is stimulated by the words you say, and another area of their brain is stimulated by the images you sign.
 For many children, visual processing is stronger than auditory processing.
 When you speak and sign together, you are providing excellent stimulation for your baby’s brain.